Parsa-Sedigh/go-distributed-file-storage/pamphlet.md

 - Storage: Can store files on disk based on the transformFunc.
 - server: will be running as a daemon and it will receive commands

+For security reasons, we shouldn't directly store the key names(shouldn't be stored in plain text) that the clients give to us.
+We should hash them, because the key could have a sensitive word in it!